Who are Plantation Homes?

-Well if you go by the website Plantation homes are a Queensland based business “Born and bred in the sunshine state, at Plantation Homes, we take great pride in designing and building exceptional homes which are a perfect fit to the Queensland lifestyle and where and how they want to live.”
+If you go by the website Plantation homes are a Queensland based business “Born and bred in the sunshine state, at Plantation Homes, we take great pride in designing and building exceptional homes which are a perfect fit to the Queensland lifestyle and where and how they want to live.”
+In this article, we outline Plantation Home’s strengths and weaknesses so that you can make an informed decision before you buy.

 They very much originated in the Sunshine State but have gone through a few changes over the years.
 They are now owned by the Henley Group which is a VIC based construction company that has built thousands of homes since inception in 1990’s